ScrappyHub/rooted-core/docs/ROOTED_GIT_HANDOFF.md

- ROOTED – GIT COMPREHENSIVE HANDOFF (v1)
+# ROOTED – GIT COMPREHENSIVE HANDOFF (v2)

-> This repo is NOT a new build.
+This repo is NOT a new build.
-> It is the live code + schema for the ROOTED platform, which is already architected.
+It is the live code + schema for the ROOTED platform, which is already architected.

-> All work from here is: **audit, polish, wiring, and hardening.**
+All work from here is:
+- Audit
+- Polish
+- Wiring
+- Hardening

 ---

 ## 0. How to Use This Doc

-This document is the **canonical handoff** for anyone touching this repo:
+This document is the canonical handoff for anyone touching this repo:
-you, other devs, or AI assistants.
+- You (Alec)
+- Other devs
+- Designers
+- Advisors
+- AI assistants

 It defines: